lighthart/GridBundle/README.md

                 $ALLCAPSFLAG = $request->query->get('allcapsflag');

                 That is, all letters will be lower-cased, and all spaces will become underscores.
-The original presentation of the values in the flags array will be used for displaying labels next to checkboxes.
+The original presentation of the keys in the flags array will be used for displaying labels next to checkboxes.
+Titles will be added to html title attribute for hoverover captioning.

     export:     Adds export limited to the number of lines specified by the value.  'all' returns all results for export.